KeyboardKit/KeyboardKit/README.md

 * `emojis`
 * `custom(name)`

-These types are just keyboard representations, without any logic.
-You can bind them to a keyboard action to add buttons that switches between various keyboard types, but you have to implement the keyboards types yourself.
+These types are just representations without any logic.
+You can bind them to keyboard buttons to let the user switch between various keyboard types.
+Sicne these are only representations, you have to implement the corresponding keyboards yourself.

-## Components
+## Components and views

-`KeyboardKit` comes with a set of component protocols that can be combined into complete keyboard, e.g. `vertical and horizontal components`, `buttons`, `button rows` etc.
+`KeyboardKit` comes with a bunch of component and views that can be combined into complete keyboard, e.g. `vertical and horizontal keyboard components`, `buttons`, `button rows`, `toolbars` etc.

-Checkout [this guide][Components] for more information about the available components and how to use them.

-## Views

-`KeyboardKit` comes with a set of views that implement one or several of the component protocols above, e.g. `vertical and horizontal components`, `buttons`, `button rows` etc.

-Checkout [this guide][Views] for more information about the available views and how to use them.
+Check out [this component guide][Components] and [this view guide][Views] for more information about available components and views and how to use them.

 ## Autocomplete

-KeyboardKit supports autocomplete, which means that you can add a toolbar that displays autocomplete suggestions for the currently typed text and replaces text in your text document proxy when you tap a  suggestion.
+KeyboardKit supports autocomplete, which means that you can add a toolbar that displays autocomplete suggestions for the currently typed text and replaces the current text in the text document proxy when a user taps a suggestion.

-Checkout [this guide][Autocomplete] for more information about how to implement autocomplete in your keyboard.
+Check out [this guide][Autocomplete] for more information about how to implement autocomplete.

 ## Alerts